stefanprodan/WebApiThrottle/README.md

 ###IP and/or Client Key White-listing

 If requests are initiated from a white-listed IP or Client, then the throttling policy will not be applied and the requests will not get stored.
+The IP white-list supports IP v4 and v6 ranges like "192.168.0.0/24", "fe80::/10" and "192.168.0.0-192.168.0.255" for more information check [jsakamoto/ipaddressrange](https://github.com/jsakamoto/ipaddressrange).

 ``` cs
 config.MessageHandlers.Add(new ThrottlingHandler()